mariiapi/CryptoCurrencyViewer/app/src/main/java/com/example/cryptocurrencyviewer/domain/usecases/readme.txt

 Use cases

-1. Fetch crypto currency data
-2. Update crypto currency data
-3. Get crypto details
+1. Get Crypto Prices and all other details